 Co-regulation Before Self-regulation

 The instructional sequence matters.
-You cannot teach self-regulation to a pupil who is still in a state of emotional dysregulation.
-Co-regulation comes first: the teacher provides the external regulatory support that the pupil's brain cannot yet provide internally.
+You cannot teach self-regulation to a learner who is still in a state of emotional dysregulation.
+Co-regulation comes first: the teacher provides the external regulatory support that the learner's brain cannot yet provide internally.
 A calm voice, a named emotion ("I can see you're frustrated"), and a brief cool-down period establish safety.
-Only after the emotional state has been regulated can the pupil begin to reflect on what happened and practise alternative responses.
+Only after the emotional state has been regulated can the learner begin to reflect on what happened and practise alternative responses.

 Executive Function: Three Practical Frameworks